 Notes

 • Check to make sure your pork is done with a meat thermometer.
-The National Pork Board and FDA recommends cooking pork tenderloin to an internal temperature of 145° F for medium rare and 155° F for medium with a 3 minute rest time.
+The National Pork Board recommends cooking pork tenderloin to an internal temperature of 145° F for medium rare and 155° F for medium with a 3 minute rest time.

 • Yields ⅓ cup marinade.